 Admission requirements, curriculum, and other program information are subject to change.
 See your program advisor/counselor for additional information.

 Students in the Associate Degree Nursing Program must attend MCC full-time (12 or more semester credit hours) unless admitted into the part-time program.
-Please be aware that in the Preceptor rotation in 4th semester, student schedules may vary.

 Course of study (full-time curriculum):